 What we don’t: Awkwardly shaped for hip carry.

 Arc’teryx is known for their premium craftsmanship and attention to detail, and the Mantis 2—which is a part of its namesake daypack collection—carries the torch.
-What immediately stood out to us was the Mantis’ generous storage layout, which consists of a large front zippered pocket with a key clip and two pockets in the main compartment (one open stash pocket and one zippered security pocket).
+What immediately stood out to us about the Mantis was the generous storage layout, which consists of a large front zippered pocket with a key clip and two pockets in the main compartment (one open stash pocket and one zippered security pocket).
 We’re also big fans of the sleeve along the backpanel that offers quick and easy access to a phone, transit pass, or travel documents.
 The downside to all of these separate spaces is that they eat into the Mantis’ interior—the pack doesn’t fit a 500-milliliter soft flask as easily as the Free Range Phanny above, for instance—but we personally love the boost in convenience for day-to-day use.

 Why didn’t we rank the Arc’teryx Mantis higher?
 While overall capacity is pretty middle-of-the-road at 2.5 liters, the Mantis’ square shape gives it a bit of an awkward look and feel when worn on the waist.
 Arc’teryx does make the Mantis in a 1.5-liter version for $10 less that’s a little more hip-friendly, but both options strike us as better suited for cross-body carry (in terms of both function and fit).
 The branding is also a little loud on both versions with the Arc’teryx logo front and center, although this is largely a matter of personal preference.
 These small complaints aside, the Mantis is a well-made and thoughtfully built design at an approachable price point—especially for Arc’teryx.
-For a more hiking-focused design from the brand, check out their new 2.5-liter Arro Waist Pack ($80), which tacks on water-resistant zippers and breathable mesh around the hipbelt and backpanel.
+For a more hiking-focused design from the brand, check out their 2.5-liter Arro Waist Pack ($80), which tacks on water-resistant zippers and breathable mesh around the hipbelt and backpanel.

 See the Arc'teryx Mantis 2

-10. Matador Freerain ($60)
+11. Matador Freerain ($60)

 Matador Freerain fanny packPockets: 1